puniverse/capsule/README.md

 If the `JDK-Required` attribute is set to `true`, Capsule will only select JDK installations.

 Whatever the `Min-Java-Version`, `Java-Version`, or `JDK-Required` attributes specify, launching the capsule with the `capsule.java.home` system property, will use whatever Java installation is specified by the property, for example: `java -Dcapsule.java.home=/Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Home -jar app.jar`.

+Finally, setting the `capsule.java.cmd` system property with the path to the executable which will be used to launch the JVM, overrides any JRE selection mechanism.

 Running `java -Dcapsule.jvms -jar app.jar` will list all Java installations Capsule can find, and then quit without launching the app.